Natural Areas Fishing#

 Gustav Swanson Natural Area: River fishing is permitted.
 Access is from the parking lot off of Linden Street.

 Kingfisher Point Natural Area: No river access on the north side of the river.
 River fishing is permitted on the south side of river.
 Pond fishing is permitted on the west side of Timberline Rd.
 Access is from the paved Poudre Trail or the Kingfisher Point Natural Area parking lot off Timberline Road.

 Mallard's Nest Natural Area: Fishing in Spring Creek permitted.

-McMurry Natural Area: River and pond fishing permitted.
+McMurry Natural Area: River and pond fishing permitted, please use designated access points only.
 Parking access is from Hemlock Street parking lot.

-North Shields Pond Natural Area: Pond fishing permitted.
+North Shields Ponds Natural Area: Pond fishing permitted.
 Parking and access is from the Shields Street parking lot.

 Prospect Ponds Natural Area: Pond fishing permitted.
 River fishing permitted along Poudre River Trail between the two diversion structures on City Water Reclamation property, southeast of Prospect Ponds Natural Area.
 Access from the paved Poudre Trail.
 Parking at the south Prospect Ponds Natural Area parking lot off Sharp Point Drive.

 Riverbend Ponds Natural Area: River and pond fishing permitted.
 Parking and access from the three Riverbend Ponds parking lots, off Cherly, Cairns or Prospect streets.